AndrewHenderson/marionette-redux/README.md

 ## `componentDidReceiveProps`

-A component's `componentDidReceiveProps` will be executed when the state of the Redux store has changed that particular component has provided a `mapStateToProps` function to `connect`.
+A component's `componentDidReceiveProps` will be executed when the state of the Redux store has changed and that particular component has provided a `mapStateToProps` function to `connect`.

 ## `mapStateToProps` and `mapDispatchToProps`